 - Hillside Children’s Center, Auburn, NY

 Our students also gain hands-on experiences beyond the local area, taking advantage of the opportunities in their own hometowns or connections with our broad alum network, and travel everywhere in the world.
-Explore Scandinavian approaches to child care and development in Sweden.
 Learn to understand cultural differences in the approach to academics in Ireland.
 Discover the impact the Haudenosaunee have had on Central New York.
 Psychology majors can pursue fascinating programs across the country and around the world.
 Check out our off-campus study programs.

 Psychology students from Wells go on to a number of jobs in health care, education, business and human resources, and other fields.
 Recent graduates are now counseling, performing social work and services, assisting children with disabilities and their families, coordinating clinical work, directing creative arts therapy, teaching at nearly every level, managing and assisting with rehabilitation work, studying law and nursing, and working in many other roles.